top of page

 "Self-Portrait in a Velvet Dress" ~Kahlo, 19

 As a kid, Frida initially saw art as just a hobby.
 It wasn't until a devastating bus accident left her bedridden at eighteen that Kahlo began painting seriously.
 Her mother had a special easel made so she could paint lying down.
-Art was her outlet before it became her calling.
+Art became her outlet before it ever became her calling.

 Try it at home: A "This Is Me" self-portrait.
 Draw yourself and surround the portrait with objects, animals, or symbols that represent who you are right now.